john-chapman/john-chapman.github.io/_posts/2016-12-31-compute-tips-1.md

 }
 {% endhighlight %}

-Where the shader performance is memory access bound, this change results in very significant performance improvements (>5x faster on a simple tiles culling test).
+Where the shader performance is memory access bound, this change can result in quite significant performance improvements.

-## Data Organization ##
-DATA ORGANIZATION ALSO IMPORTANT - FOR GPU ESPECIALLY, YOU DON'T WANT TO LOAD USELESS STUFF